tomeklucz/FM-FAQ-accordion-card/README.md

-# Frontend Mentor - Interactive rating component
+# Frontend Mentor - FAQ accordion card

 This is a solution to the [FAQ accordion card on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).